Skip to main content

 Where does Scotland need to be by 2030?

-By 2030, schools and educational establishments in Scotland will be ambitious for care experienced children and young people and ensure they have all they need to thrive, recognising they may experience difficulties associated with their life story.
+By 2030, schools and educational establishments in Scotland will be ambitious for care experienced children and young people and ensure they have all they need to thrive, recognising they may experience difficulties associated with their life story (Pg 71).

-• Not be excluded from education or have their timetables reduced to such an extent they are denied their right to education.
+• The formal and informal exclusion of care experienced children from school will have ended.
+Care experienced children will not be excluded from education or find their timetable has been reduced to such an extent they are denied their right to education (Pg 72)

-• Have engagement from the broader workforce around educational attainment, achievement and sustained positive destinations.
+• There will be engagement from the broader workforce around children and young people’s educational attainment, achievement and sustained positive destinations (Pg 71)

-• Support staff to be aware of the issues facing care experienced learners so they can best engage and encourage.
+• Teachers and school staff must be supported to be aware of the issues facing care experienced pupils so they can best engage and encourage them.
+(Pg 72).

 Where does Scotland need to be by 2030?